ibm-cloud-docs/discovery-data/pricing-plans.md

 -   Up to 100 projects
 -   Up to 300 collections (Up to 5 collections for all project types except Content Mining, which supports 1)
 -   Up to 10 MB document size
--   Up to 10 custom models
+-   Up to 10 custom {{site.data.keyword.knowledgestudioshort}} models
+-   Up to 10 entity extractor models
 -   Up to 100 custom fields for Smart Document Understanding model and model import and export
 -   Up to 100 custom dictionaries
 -   Up to 100 custom pattern extraction models